Mediterranean Baked Fish ~ easy Greek-inspired cod recipe baked in tomatoes and onions with olives, green beans and feta.

 While I have a favorite Greek white fish recipe I love, this is totally different ~ the cod is baked with tomatoes and onions, a hint of cinnamon, and Kalamata olives and feta cheese.
 I tossed in some green beans and the most delicious one-pan baked cod dinner was happening.
 Oh, and it’s pretty darn healthy, too!

-I used Pacific wild-caught cod which was frozen, and I thawed it before I made this dish.
+I like to use fresh cod fillets, but I’ve also used Pacific wild-caught cod which was frozen, and then I thawed it before I made this dish.
 Works for me, fresh or frozen, it’s really what is available and what you can find.

 Mediterranean Baked Fish